mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/auto-pools/index.md

 ---
 layout: layout.pug
-navigationTitle: Exposing apps with Auto Pools and labels
+navigationTitle: Automatically exposing apps with Auto Pools and labels
-title: Automatically exposing apps with Auto Pools
+title: Automatically exposing apps with Auto Pools and labels
 menuWeight: 12
 excerpt: Describes how you can automatically expose applications with task labels
 enterprise: true